Saltore: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Saltor had a total population of 5,094, of which 2,543 (50%) were males and 2,551 (50%) were females.
 There were 668 persons in the age range of 0–6 years.
 The total number of literate persons in Saltor was 2,961 (66.90% of the population over 6 years).

+Languages

 Infrastructure

 According to the District Census Handbook 2011, Puruliya, Saltor covered an area of 4.4111 km2.
 There is a railway station at Asansol, 15 km away.
 Among the civic amenities, the protected water supply involved hand pumps.
 It had 343 domestic electric connections.
 Among the medical facilities it had 4 medicine shops.
 Among the educational facilities it had were 1 primary school, 1 middle school, 1 secondary school, the nearest senior secondary school at Parbelia 2 km away, the nearest general degree college at Sarbari 5 km away.